Hagal appoints new CFO

 For Hagal, the start of the pilot project will be a major milestone.
 After almost three years of hard work, they can finally release the full version technology of Rebel Core in the new year.
 Using artificial intelligence, the company will optimise and extend the life of battery cells.
 The technology will diagnose and recover used batteries, which creates a more optimal circular economy.

-Christian Ringvold is looking forward to showing that Norway has more battery innovation to offer:
+Christian Ringvold is looking forward to showing that Norway has more battery innovation to offer.

 –The electrification of the transport sector and other industries is well underway, but in the wake of the green shift come challenges related to power grid congestion, high CO2 footprint for production of raw materials and cells for batteries, and in the long run also raw material shortages.
 Reusing batteries is absolutely crucial when it comes to reducing emissions, storing energy and securing a balanced, cost-effective power consumption, he explains.

-Will ensure reuse on a large scale
+Ensuring reuse on a large scale

 For Asko Maritime it was important to find a long-term solution which can be gradually developed.